stowball/Suzi/README.md

 ### Features

-* Built in a mobile-first, responsive philosophy
+* Built in a mobile-first, responsive philosophy *(but can easily be used for fixed sites as well)*
 * Mixins for lots of CSS3 features including gradients with SVG & CSS3PIE support, rems with fallbacks and CSS triangles
 * Starter content styles, including clean typography, lists, tables, etc
 * Starter form element styles: stacked on small-screen to 2-column at the breakpoint of your choice